exciteabletom/quote2image/README.md

 # quote2image
-Generate inspirational quote messages using a nice user interface.
+Generate cheesy inspirational quote messages using a nice user interface.

 This app is in very early development.
 I still have a lot of features I want to add.